 I’ll tell you one other aspect of giving value for which you are under-compensated.
 The great ones are always under-appreciated.
 If you are going to be a massive success, be prepared to be taken for granted and for much of what you’ve contributed to be ignored.

 John Adams, 2nd President of the United States, is arguably the most important figure in the history of the revolution.
 George Washington, Thomas Jefferson, and Benjamin Franklin have traditionally received more fame and attention.
 But Adams arguably played a more significant role in the birth of our nation than all of the famous founders combined.
-Yet, even in his day, John Adams’ contribution and impact was significantly unappreciated.
-Adams felt the weight of the lack of appreciation and he allowed himself to grow bitter about it.
+Even in his day, John Adams’ contribution and impact were significantly unappreciated.
+Adams felt the weight of the lack of appreciation, and he allowed himself to grow bitter about it.
 Had I been able to speak with him I would have told him that being under appreciated is just par for the course.
 All people who are massively successful, to one degree or another, are under appreciated.

 You can whip up a towering success cake.
-Just know that there’s not a short cut.
+Just know that there’s not a shortcut.
 If you leave out one of these ingredients, the cake won’t ever come together.

 Disappointment, Rejection, Discomfort, a Spasmodic Trajectory, and Uncompensated Value are essential ingredients to massive success.